seanknox/dusker/prompt_plan.md

 ## Prompt 22: Map Visualization

-Let's implement advanced map visualization for the SurfTracker app:
+Let's implement advanced map visualization for the Dusker app:

 1. Create a SessionMapViewModel that:
    - Manages map state and configuration